 - Plenary consideration of follow-up reports.
 Where the ICRG does not reach consensus on the issues for discussion, any unresolved issues that will impact an overall recommendation rating will be considered by Plenary for decision and a revised list of prioritized issues for Plenary discussions will be distributed.
 Plenary discussions on these issues should be limited in time and scope. - Continued involvement of the Secretariat.
 The Secretariat will assist the Group of Experts in achieving consistency in the application of the FATF Standards and Methodology and will equally support the assessed countries in follow-up.
 The Secretariat will also advise the CFATF ICRG/Plenary on process and procedural issues (e.g., in cases where no progress has been made). - 93.
 Follow-up reports that do not involve re-ratings should be submitted at least 2 months in advance of the relevant Plenary meeting.
 The Secretariat will conduct a desk-based analysis and prepare a summary report with a cover note solely focusing on the follow-up process and progress. - 94.
 In preparing the analysis and summary report for Plenary, the original assessors may be consulted, if available.
 The analysis and summary report will be provided to the assessed country for its comments before it is sent to delegations.
 The report will contain a recommendation regarding the next step in the follow-up process. - 95.
 Considering time constraints, the CFATF ICRG/Plenary may opt to prioritise follow-up reports for discussion that receive written comments and/or involve substantive issues.
-Examples of substantive issues include, but are not limited to: - Requests for TC re-ratings. - Significant changes in a country leading to a decline in TC or effectiveness. - Insufficient progress made by a country against the priority actions in its MER. - Recommendations to place an assessed country in or out of enhanced follow-up.
+Examples of substantive issues include, but are not limited to: - Requests for TC re-ratings. - Significant changes in a country leading to a decline in TC or effectiveness. - Insufficient progress made by a country against the priority actions in its MER. - Recommendations to place an assessed country in or out of enhanced follow-up. - (d) Publication of Follow-Up Reports - 96.
+The CFATF publication policy applies to actions taken under the CFATF's follow-up policy.
+Only follow-up reports with re-ratings22will be made available to the public on the CFATF website.
+If requested by an assessed country, a link will be provided from the CFATF website to a website of the assessed country on which it has placed additional updates or other information relevant to the actions it has taken to enhance its AML/CFT system.
+After adoption by the Plenary but prior to publication, final follow-up reports with TC re-ratings will be circulated to all assessment bodies23

-(d) MER Follow-up Assessment